JenLowe/data_tutorials/README.md

 -	The things you do in binder will **NOT** save for the next time you open binder
 -	Binder has a **time limit**.
 If the tab is **inactive** for more than **10 minutes** (not running code or have someone scroll on the page) **it will time out** and you will need to restart it.

-If you want to save a csv or image you have made in binder right click on it and click download If you want to run a notebook you have save to your computer in binder you can click upload and upload a saved notebook from your computer.
+If you want to save a csv or image you have made in binder right click on it and click download.
+If you want to run a notebook you have save to your computer in binder you can click upload and upload a saved notebook from your computer.